aspose-drawing/aspose-drawing-probe/cross_platform_drawing_api_cs_net.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Let's try a more intricate example with text drawing.
 We will render a text with anti-aliasing and clip it within an elliptical area.
 To begin, we create a graphics object using a bitmap with dimensions 1000x800 px, and then set the `TextRenderingHint` graphics property to `AntiAliasGridFit`.
-Next, we create a `GraphicsPath` object representing a rectangle with coordinates from (200, 200) to (600, 400).
-We then clip an ellipse area that fits within this rectangle.
+Next, we create a `GraphicsPath` object representing an ellipse fitted to the rectangle with coordinates from (200, 200) to (600, 400).
+We then clip an ellipse area that fits within the rectangle.
 Afterward, we create a `StringFormat` object, a `Brush` object, set the alignment, and select an appropriate font with the desired size and style.
 Finally, we use the <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawstring/">`DrawString` method</a> to create a text string with the clipped ellipse area.
 </p>

 <p align='justify'>